Public-Health-Scotland/dqa_dashboard/README.md

 ## Contribution & Maintenance

-This project has been developed by the Data Quality Audits team in Public Health Scotland.
+This project has been developed by the teams: Data Quality Assurance, Data Monitoring, and Terminology Services in Public Health Scotland.
 [Mainana Sanjuan](https://github.com/maiana-sanjuan) is the primary developer and contact.
 A [developer's guide](https://github.com/Public-Health-Scotland/dqa_dashboard/blob/main/docs/development_guide.Rmd) has also been written with specific details on all of the code.
 For any other contributions, please open an [issue here](https://github.com/Public-Health-Scotland/dqa_dashboard/issues/new).